2 Care, prevention and counselling

-When faced with bad news involving loss, many people first refuse to believe what they have been told.
-This is their way of giving themselves time to begin to deal with and understand the terrible news that causes them to feel hopeless and helpless.
+When faced with bad news involving loss, at first many people refuse to believe what they have been told.
+This is their way of giving themselves time to begin to deal with and understand terrible news that causes them to feel hopeless and helpless.

 Eventually, after a person has denied, raged and bargained they begin to realise the great loss they have suffered and this may result in depression.
 They need to receive acceptance, understanding and empathy, and be given space to freely express their feelings to help them through this period.

 Eventually the loss is accepted and the person begins to adjust to the changes the loss has brought to their life.
 At first there is a feeling of numbness which becomes a very sad period.
 Although this sadness will be overcome and the person will continue with their life, at times in the future they will be reminded of their loss, resulting in sadness or anger once again.

 Before reaching acceptance, some people may move forward and backward through the various stages above while others may only go through some of the stages.

 The normal response to loss is a sequence of denial, anger, bargaining, depression and acceptance.